Ifeoma Onumonu

+Onumonu played college soccer for the California Golden Bears before being selected by the Boston Breakers in the 2017 NWSL College Draft.
+She then played for fellow NWSL clubs Portland Thorns FC, Reign FC, Gotham FC, and the Utah Royals before completing her career with Première Ligue club Montpellier HSC.

 Club career

-Boston Breakers

-After playing collegiately at the University of California, Onumonu was drafted by the Boston Breakers with the 8th overall pick in the 2017 NWSL College Draft.
+After playing collegiately at the University of California, Berkeley, Onumonu was drafted by the Boston Breakers with the 8th overall pick in the 2017 NWSL College Draft.
 She appeared in 18 games for Boston in her rookie season.

-Portland Thorns

 After the Boston Breakers folded ahead of the 2018 season, Onumonu was selected by the Portland Thorns in the 2018 Dispersal Draft.
-She was waived on May 8, 2019, after playing in eight games.
+She was waived on 8 May 2019, after playing in eight games.

-Reign FC

 On 14 May 2019, Onumonu signed with Reign FC as a National Team Replacement player.
-After stellar performances, she earned a supplemental roster spot on June 28.
+After stellar performances, she earned a supplemental roster spot on 28 June.

+On 17 January 2020, Onumonu was traded to Sky Blue FC.
+She re-signed with the team on a one-year deal on 20 January 2022 based on her strong performance during the 2021 NWSL season, which saw her named to the Best XI Second Team.
+On 25 October 2022, Onumonu signed a new three-year contract that would keep her with Gotham FC through the 2025 season.

+On 30 December 2023, Onumonu was traded to Utah Royals for $40,000 in allocation money.

+On 9 September 2024, Montpellier HSC announced that they had signed Onumonu as a free agent.

+Onumonu announced her retirement from professional football via social media in October 2025.